blues/app-accelerators/37-heat-index-monitor/README.md

 The `status` field indicates the reason for the alarm. `low` means the value is below the minimum, `high` means the value is above the maximum, and `ok` means the value is in range.
 You should only ever see an `alarm.qo` note if at least one of the values is not `ok`.
 In this case, the `humidity_max` was set to 35, and the measured humidity breached that level, resulting in a `high` humidity alarm.

-Note: Alarm notes are sent at a maximum rate of 1 every 5 minutes.
+**Note**: Alarm notes are sent at a maximum rate of 1 every 5 minutes.

 ### Testing